 Adults who continue to experience symptoms may benefit from counseling, which can help a person learn to manage the condition.

 Autism spectrum disorder affects a person’s social communication and interaction in various contexts.
 There is no cure, but support can help people make progress in the areas that they find challenging.

 The American Autism Association report that autism typically appears before the child reaches the age of 3 years old and that it is five times more likely to develop in males than in females.

 Telling the difference between autism and ADHD can sometimes be difficult, especially in younger children.
 The following descriptions may help with differentiating between the symptoms of the two conditions:

 Children with ADHD often have difficulty paying attention to the same thing for too long, and they may get distracted easily.

 Autistic children may have a limited scope of interest.
 They may seem to obsess over things that they enjoy and have difficulty focusing on things that they have no interest in.
-They may be able to recall facts and details easily, and some may excel in math, science, music, or art.
+They may be able to recall facts and details easily, and

 It may be easiest to spot these signs while the child is doing their homework.
 A child with ADHD may not be able to pay attention to any subject.